SabeeirSharrma/thecinderproject-web/CONTRIBUTING.md

 - **Owner/Main Developer:** [Sabeeir Sharrma](https://github.com/sabeeirsharrma)
 - **Maintainer/Assistant Developer:** [trigered02](https://github.com/trigered02)

-Only after being officially invited as a collaborator or receiving explicit permission from the core team may you begin submitting changes.
+Only after being officially invited as a collaborator or joining our organization or receiving explicit permission from the core team may you begin submitting changes.

 Alternatively, you can suggest improvements by creating a new issue or reporting it to us on our [Discord Server](https://discord.com/invite/3ZMtEgJjFT)